 For the best results, stuff the turkey right before you’re going to roast it, and don’t pack the stuffing into the cavity.
 The turkey should be loosely stuffed.
 Any stuffing that won’t fit into the bird should be baked in a separate pan.
 (Hello, crispy edges!)

-Read the USDA guidelines about Turkey Basics with Stuffing, HERE.
+Want to read more about cooking stuffing in the bird?
+USDA guidelines about Turkey Basics with Stuffing.

 Stuffing baked entirely in its own pan (technically, “dressing”), as I’ve done for these photos, is also delicious.
-Without the benefit of the turkey juices, I like to add a bit more stock to the recipe for the best textured stuffing (more on that in the recipe notes).
+Without the benefit of the turkey juices, I like to add a bit more stock to the recipe for the best textured dressing.

 Cranberry Pecan Stuffing

-- 2 tablespoons fresh sage leaves , chopped
+- 2 tablespoons fresh sage leaves , finely chopped

 - 1 tablespoon fresh thyme leaves , chopped